toddbranch/ECE382/notes/L13/index.md

 Pins are expensive - and most applications won't use all of the features available in a chip for a single application.
 So designers save on cost by making many different functions available on the same pin.

+Some dev boards give you a ton of pins *[show S12 dev board]*.
+Ours does not.

 Remember the pinout for our MSP430G2553:

 ![MSP430G2553 Pinout](msp430g2553_dip20_pinout.jpg)